 4. RoboForm — Best for Auto-Filling Web Forms

 RoboForm is a highly secure password manager with exceptional auto-filling capabilities.
-RoboForm includes templates for everything from passports and credit cards to vehicle registration information, and it automatically enters personal and payment info into all types of web forms without errors or missed fields.
+It includes templates for everything from passports and credit cards to vehicle registration information, and it automatically enters personal and payment info into all types of web forms without errors or missed fields.